WaltersArtMuseum/api-thewalters-org/locations/locations-get.md

 }
 ```

+## Requests

-There are 3 requests you can use to get data related to museum locations:
+There are 3 requests you can use to get information related to museum locations:

 - [GET v1/museum/locations](locations-get.md) Get museum locations via a number of parameters.
 - [GET v1/museum/locations/{id}/objects](locations-objects.md) Get museum objects within a museum location.
-- GET v1/museum/locations/Room/{id}/objects Get museum objects within a specific room (gallery) location by referencing the room name as the ID parameter.
+- GET [v1/museum/locations/Room/{id}/objects](locations-room-objects.md) Get museum objects within a specific room (gallery) location by referencing the room name as the ID parameter.